-The College of Nurses provides a number of educational tools to help nurses and employers understand and apply the standards and guidelines in their day-to-day practice.
+The College of Nurses of Ontario (CNO) provides a variety of resources to help nurses and employers understand and apply CNO’s standards and guidelines in their day-to-day practice.

-The College also offers Practice Support to help nurses with specific practice-related enquiries.
+We also offer Practice Support services to help nurses with specific practice-related questions.

-To learn more about other self-directed tools and resources, select any item from the list you see here.
+To learn more about our self-directed tools and resources, select any item from the list you see here.

-CNO recognizes artificial intelligence (AI) is both already part of nursing practice, and that the AI landscape is rapidly evolving.
+CNO recognizes that artificial intelligence (AI) is part of current nursing practice and the AI landscape is rapidly evolving.
 This page is intended to help nurses understand what AI is, how it can be used to support their practice and what they need to keep in mind when integrating it into their practice.

 Infection Prevention and Control

 Ensuring the use of safe, effective and ethical infection prevention and control measures is an important component of nursing care.
-To do so, nurses are expected to be aware of applicable CNO standards, relevant legislation, best practices and organizational policies related to infection.
+Nurses are expected to be aware of applicable CNO standards, relevant legislation, best practices and organizational policies related to infection.

 Medication Decision Tool